 Why are maximum plane painted predominantly white?

-Aircraft liveries, or the designs painted at the outside of aircraft from the nostril to the tail, are a way to perceive to which airline the plane belongs.
+Aircraft liveries, or the designs painted on the outside of the aircraft from the nostril to the tail, are a way to perceive to which airline the plane belongs.
 You may be able to understand a plane flying miles overhead without difficulty due to the color scheme of the tail and the airline call across the fuselage.

 A big passenger jet sitting on top of a runway© Provided via Bankrate, LLC

-Airlines spend large quantities of cash on this branding exercise, and when liveries are up to date, they are the problem of a great deal of debate as passengers decide if the new design is a development at the vintage one.
+Airlines spend large quantities of cash on this branding exercise, and when liveries are up to date, they are the problem of a great deal of debate as passengers decide if the new design is a development of the vintage one.
 Though there are a few precise and beautiful creations, one thing of the liveries across maximum airways is equal they may be predominantly white.

 Is this just a twist of fate?